 If you have a room that is not a rectangle or square, but instead has bump outs or angled walls, you will need to draw it on the paper just like it is in the room.

-How to draw doors, windows and other permenant structures
+How to draw doors, windows, and other permenant structures on a floor plan

 Now your going to draw in anything else that is permanent in the room.
 Permanent structures could be doors, windows, a fireplace, built-in cabinetry, stairs, or any other structure that can’t be moved and could affect the layout of your furniture.
 See how to draw them in the next step or you could use a drafting template.